hxlnt/nobadmemories.com/src/render/posts/deep-dive-publishing-an-npm-package.html.md

 ![npm Search](https://hxlntblob.blob.core.windows.net/nbm/npmland-anno.png)

-Note: I initially thought that the README.md would automatically update when I pushed a new commit to GitHub.
+Note: I initially thought that the content from the `README.md` and `package.json` would automatically update when I pushed a new commit to GitHub.
 They do not.
 They only updated once I ran `npm publish`.

 ## What didn't work